chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

-# macOS tool to Convert PQ HDR to Gain Map
+# macOS tool to Convert PQ HDR to Gain Map HDR

 A macOS tool to convert HDR file to Adaptive HDR (Gain Map/ISO HDR)

 Include: